恨 / Bitterness

 the two sneak confectionary from the same

-slips a candy into her mouth, their soft,
+a candy into her mouth, their soft, intimate laughs

-such parties like theirs on other trains before
+such parties as theirs on other trains before

 by the tune that thrums around us.
 Barbarous